 - Due to the impacts of the ongoing pandemic, we will gather for group touch points online with invitations to frequently take our praxis offline, as well.
 A modest stipend will be available for those who are able to commit to consistent participation during the duration of the Fellowship.
 More details will be available as we review your applications.

 Here are some of the touch points we are imagining for our time together:

 - Covenant and weekly check-ins are important for a few reasons: these will be a place to name and practice our values of justice and equity, and create time together to make sure everyone is experiencing the space as healing and generative.
 This will help keep our group on purpose.

-- Occasional caucus spaces will offer the opportunity to gather based on our racial identities and to support one another in the work that is ours to do rooted in the lived experiences that have shaped our lives.
+Occasional caucus spaces will offer the opportunity to gather based on our various interlayered identities and to support one another in the work that is ours to do rooted in the lived experiences that have shaped our lives.

-The Unitarian Universalist Association's (UUA’s) Office of Youth and Young Adult Ministries has long supported young people of color within our faith through annual leadership schools.
-The UUA Office of Lifespan Faith Engagement is grateful to collaborate with UU College of Social Justice to create the GROW Fellowship.
+- The UUA Office of Lifespan Faith Engagement is grateful to collaborate with UU Young Adults for Climate Justice, UU Women's Federation, and UU College of Social Justice, to create and facilitate the GROW Fellowship.

 - GROW In-Person Retreat

 - Since 2022, in addition to the online GROW cohort, we have been offering an in-person GROW retreat for young adult organizers to focus in on community building, and to learn about movement history and current organizing ongoing in the city we retreat in (Portland in 2022, Pittsburgh in 2023).
 And of course, to workshop and strategize around our own ongoing organizing.
 This year's retreat will be in the Pittsburgh area, from June 17th-21st (with the 21st being a departure day as it is the start of General Assembly)